jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/Classes.md

     * Tier 1
         * Gain: Armor Specialization (Heavy Shield)
         * Gain: Titan's Grip
+        * Gain: Unstoppable
+    * Tier 2
         * Gain: Hand of Zala'nosh
-        * Gain: Unstoppable
 * Harbinger of Chaos
     * Tier 1
         * Gain: Weapon Specialization (Heavy)
-        * Gain: Fire Strike
+        * Gain: Inferno Strike
-        * Gain: Endless Rage

 _Zephyr Strike_
-* Action: Standard
+* Action: Bonus
+* Duration: Turn
-* Rage Cost: Medium
+* Rage Cost: High

-// TODO
+* Range: Long

+The Marauder's body becomes one with the wind, and he materializes at a location within range.
+For the duration of the turn, the Marauder has advantage on attacks and spells.

 _Titan's Grip_
-The Marauder may simultaneously wield both a two handed melee weapon in his main hand and a shield in his off hand, however while equipped in this manner his speed is reduced by one square.
+The Marauder may simultaneously wield both a two handed melee weapon in his main hand and a shield in his off hand, however while equipped in this manner his speed is reduced by `one` square.

 _Hand of Zala'nosh_
 * Action: Full